0b01001001/spectree/README.md

 > How can I change the response when there is a validation error?
 Can I record some metrics?

 This library provides `before` and `after` hooks to do these.
-Check the [doc](https://spectree.readthedocs.io/en/latest) or the [test case](tests/test_plugin_flask.py).
+Check the [doc](https://spectree.readthedocs.io/en/latest) or the [Flask adapter tests](https://github.com/0b01001001/spectree/blob/main/tests/plugin_flask/test_model_adapters.py).
 You can change the handlers for SpecTree or a specific endpoint validation.

 > How to change the default `ValidationError` status code?